1979–80 NFL playoffs

 The National Football League playoffs for the 1979 season began on December 23, 1979.
 The postseason tournament concluded with the Pittsburgh Steelers defeating the Los Angeles Rams in Super Bowl XIV, 31–19, on January 20, 1980, at the Rose Bowl in Pasadena, California.

+This postseason marked the first time since the league introduced seeding in 1975 that both No. 1 seeds lost their opening playoff game in the Divisional Round.
+This would not happen again until 2008.

+In addition, this was also first time both No. 1 seeds failed to advance to the Super Bowl.